 Where young people live in Ireland — Census 2022 age data

-Where Ireland's young population lives has changed significantly since 2016.
-University towns, inner-city rental clusters, and fast-growing commuter towns all show distinct under-35 demographic profiles.
-Census 2022 maps these patterns at electoral division level — the most granular available picture.
+Where Ireland's young population lives has shifted significantly since 2016.
+University towns, inner-city rental clusters, and fast-growing commuter towns all have distinct under-35 age profiles.
+Census 2022 maps these patterns at electoral division level — the most detailed picture available.

 Ireland's age profile — Census 2022 headline figures